Lochy2000/eventify-frontend/README.md

 - The interface is intuitive and responsive across all devices

 ## UX Design
-(This section will contain wireframes, mockups, and UX design documentation)

 ### User Stories
-The project is built around addressing specific user needs, represented by the following user stories:
+The project is built around addressing specific user needs, represented by the following user stories grouped into epics:

-(User stories to be added here)

-### Wireframes
-(Wireframes to be added here)
+**Authentication & User Profile Epic**
+1. As a new user, I want to sign up for an account to access the platform's features
+2. As a registered user, I want to log in to my account to access my personalized content
+3. As a logged-in user, I want to log out to keep my information secure
+4. As a user, I want to view my profile information
+5. As a user, I want to edit my profile information
+6. As a user, I want to view events I've registered for

+**Event Browsing Epic**
+7. As a visitor, I want to view a list of upcoming events to discover activities
+8. As a visitor, I want to search for events by keywords
+9. As a visitor, I want to filter events by category, date, and location
+10. As a visitor, I want to view detailed information about an event

+**Event Management Epic**
+11. As a logged-in user, I want to create a new event
+12. As an event creator, I want to edit my event details
+13. As an event creator, I want to delete my event
+14. As an event creator, I want to view who has registered for my event

+**Event Interaction Epic**
+15. As a logged-in user, I want to register for an event
+16. As a registered attendee, I want to cancel my registration
+17. As a logged-in user, I want to favorite events to save them for later
+18. As a logged-in user, I want to comment on events

+**Social Features Epic**
+19. As a user, I want to follow other users to stay updated on their events
+20. As a user, I want to see profiles of other users on the platform

 ### Design Choices
-(Design choices to be added here)
+The design of Eventify emphasizes clarity, usability, and responsive layout:

+- **Color Scheme**: A clean color palette with strategic accent colors to highlight important actions
+- **Typography**: Modern, readable fonts that work well across device sizes
+- **Layout**: Card-based design for events to provide consistent presentation of information
+- **Navigation**: Intuitive navigation with clear, descriptive labels
+- **Responsive Design**: Mobile-first approach ensuring usability on all device sizes

 ## Features

 ### Existing Features
-- User authentication (signup, login, logout)
-- Event browsing with search and filtering
+- **User Authentication**
+  - Sign up, sign in, and sign out functionality
+  - Protected routes for authenticated users

+- **Event Management**
+  - Create events with details like title, description, date, location, category, and cover image
-- Event creation and management
+  - Edit and delete events
+  - View event attendees

+- **Event Discovery**
+  - Browse all events
+  - Search events by keywords
+  - Filter events by category

+- **Event Interaction**
+  - Register for events
-- Event registration
+  - Cancel event registration
+  - Favorite events for later reference
+  - Comment on events

+- **User Profiles**
+  - View and edit personal profile
+  - Follow other users
+  - See events created by a user
+  - See events a user is attending
+  - See events a user has favorited

-- User profiles
+- **Social Features**
-- Follow/unfollow functionality
+  - Follow/unfollow other users
-- Favorites functionality
-- Comments on events
+  - Browse users on the platform
-- Responsive design

 ### Future Features
+- Advanced filtering and sorting options for events
 - Event categories and tags
 - Event sharing to social media
-- Advanced filtering and sorting options
-- Email notifications
+- Email notifications for event updates
 - Calendar integration
+- Event ratings and reviews
+- Image gallery for events
+- Real-time chat for event attendees

 ## Authentication System

-Eventify implements a secure token-based authentication system leveraging Django's built-in authentication on the backend with a custom React implementation on the frontend.
+Eventify implements a secure token-based authentication system leveraging Django's authentication on the backend with a custom React implementation on the frontend.

 ### Authentication Flow

 1. **User Registration (Sign Up)**
    - The registration process begins when a user submits the SignUpForm component
    - Form validation occurs on both client and server sides
-   - The form data is sent to the Django backend's `/auth/registration/` endpoint
    - Upon successful registration, the user is redirected to the login page

 2. **User Login**
    - Users enter their credentials in the SignInForm component
-   - The credentials are validated and sent to the `/auth/login/` endpoint
    - Upon successful authentication, the server returns an authentication token
    - The token is stored in localStorage along with basic user information
    - The CurrentUserContext is updated to reflect the logged-in state